FREE activation | FREE WiFi modem

 As an Exetel nbn™ customer, you can simply subscribe our Home Phone (VoIP) service via the My Exetel members facility.
 You can also port your existing phone number to your new VoIP service.

-Porting your current phone number is free of charge and may take between 10 to 15 business days depending on your current provider.
-During this time, you will not be able to receive incoming calls until the port is completed but you will be able to make outgoing calls.
+Porting your current phone number is free of charge and may take between 10 to 15 business days to complete depending on your current provider.
+During the last day of this process prior to porting completion, you mayv not be able to receive incoming calls or make outgoing calls for a short period of time until the port is completed.

 If you cannot manage without your incoming calls during the transfer process, please contact us on 13 39 38 to discuss your options.